Project type: Energy Efficiency

 The best energy is that which goes unused.
 JOWA has set itself the target of reducing heat consumption and CO₂ emissions by around 10% by 2020.
 Our Ecublens site (VD) is achieving this goal by optimising the use of waste heat!

 In this project, the existing utilisation of waste heat is being expanded and previously unused waste heat generated by the cooling process, and by newly implemented compressed air production, is being integrated into the heating distribution system.
-The necessary technical components such as heat exchanger, water tanks, pumps and the corresponding regulation are being subsidised via a one-off investment contribution from the "my M climate" fund.
+The necessary technical components such as heat exchanger, water tanks, pumps and the corresponding regulation are being subsidised via a one-off investment contribution from the M-climate fund.
 The newly accessible waste heat will replace around 80 per cent of the heat previously produced using fossil fuel.
 Thanks to these measures the CO₂ emissions resulting from heating the building and generating warm water will be reduced.
-The resulting emissions reductions will be credited to the "my M climate" fund from 2022 until 2030.
+The resulting emissions reductions will be credited to the M-climate fund from 2022 until 2030.